doutv/Auto-GPT-Notion/README.md

 # Auto-GPT Notion Plugin

 ## Features
-- Read & Write Notion databases/pages.
+- Read & Create & Update Notion databases/pages.
 - Automatically collects information from the web and archives it to Notion.
 - Save Auto-GPT's ideas to Notion.